 If you are chasing a big Scoop 6 win fund week and are struggling between a couple of selections in one race, there is nothing to stop you from betting on multiple permutations to cover all the bases.
 If taking that approach seems to be getting too pricy, why not form a syndicate with friends and spread the cost of increasing your chances?

 Certain syndicates, albeit rather large ones, often with a professional gambler at the helm, boast multiple Scoop 6 bet victories.
 Other large scale (in more ways than one) individual punters, like Harry Findlay, have wagered tens of thousands each week and have claimed the spoils on a number of occasions.

 On the other hand there are frequent winners who have a single £2 Scoop 6 bet, some of whom choose to make their selections rather less scientifically than the pro-punters, who have had life changing wins.
 As we explained at the start, 51-year-old Agnes Haddock of Cheshire had a winning Scoop 6 bet that paid out £700,000.
 She consequently sold her ironing business and now lives off her Scoop 6 betting profits.

 So how do you place your potentially life changing Scoop 6?
 The easiest way is through an online bookmaker like Bet365.
-Also Totesport (in their Totepool area) is a good spot to do it, given they actually have the monopoly on pool betting and run the bet.
+Also Betfred (in their Totepool area) is a good spot to do it, given they actually have the monopoly on pool betting (as they own Totesport, formerly The Tote) and run the bet.
 They provide a special Scoop 6 race card.
 All you have to do is make your selections online, tick the boxes and hopefully watch your horses romp in.